rednafi/py-vscode/README.md

 <div align="center">

-# How to Python with VS Code 🦄
+# How to Python in VS Code 🦄

 ## An Opinionated Guide